jam-jarr/fourier-series-from-path/README.md

 - [ ] Move heavy processing to server-side (see if it is faster in another language)
 - [ ] Draw-your-own path to visualize
 - [ ] Let user pan, zoom with scroll
+- [ ] Automatically set scale so that the drawing isn't too big or small